-Children age 12 or under should always ride properly restrained in a back seat.
+Children age 12 or under should always ride properly restrained in a back seat. ➡ Child Safety P. 64

 If the indicator is on in the event of a crash, the passenger's airbag will not deploy.
+The passenger's knee airbag will not deploy, either.

-▶ Passenger Airbag Off Indicator
+Passenger Airbag Off Indicator